 Spray top of dough with a light coat of non-stick spray, cover bowl with plastic wrap and place into a warm, draft free spot about 1 hour or until doubled.

 Punch down and turn dough out onto a lightly floured surface.
 Shape into a ball, cover with a clean kitchen towel and allow to rest for 10 minutes.

-Spray a 10-1/2 inch by 5-1/2 inch loaf pan with non-stick spray.
+Spray one 10 by 5 by 3 inch or two 8 by 4 inch loaf pans with non-stick spray.
 Add some additional bench flour to the countertop if needed.
 Flatten the dough to release any air bubbles and press or roll into a rectangle roughly 14" long by 8" wide.
 Going from the short side, roll the loaf up tightly, pinch the seam together, tuck the ends under and place into the prepared pan, seam side down.
 Return to a warm, draft free spot and allow to rise again about 45 minutes to 1 hour, or until the dough has crested about a 1 and 1/2 inches above the rim of the pan.
 To prevent the dough from drying out, you can loosely tent the loaf pan with a piece of plastic wrap that has been well sprayed with non-stick cooking spray.